-Chrysler Group LLC, the U.S. automaker majority owned by Fiat SpA (F), boosted its rating in Consumer Reports’ testing of large sedans as its 300 topped offerings by General Motors Co. and Ford (F) Motor Co.
+Chrysler Group LLC, the U.S. automaker majority owned by Fiat SpA (F), boosted its rating in Consumer Reports’ testing of large sedans as its 300 topped offerings by General Motors Co. and Ford (F:US) Motor Co.

 The Chrysler 300 scored an 83, behind only Hyundai Motor Co.
 (005380)’s Genesis at 92, the Yonkers, New York-based magazine and product-testing group said today in an e-mailed statement.
 The cars were tested for their handling, efficiency, comfort and ease of use.